Skip to main content

 Slack channel messages

-• All new top-level messages in the channel
+• All new top-level bot or app messages in the channel

 • Text filters using case-insensitive substring matching

 CodeRabbit Agent always replies in the triggering thread.
 In the current version, these triggers must use Same thread delivery.
 Human-authored messages never fire this trigger type.
-A Slack channel message trigger only runs when a new top-level message comes from a bot or app that the trigger explicitly allowlists.
+A Slack channel message trigger only runs when a new top-level message comes from a bot or app whose name matches the trigger’s Bot name field.
 Run now is also unavailable for these triggers.
-To test one, post a matching message in the channel from the allowlisted bot or app.
+To test one, post a matching message in the channel from that bot or app.

 Webhook events